amazr/cs3308_project/README.md

 3/19 cont. | Added some styling to the cards.
 Made cards lists overflow downward.
 Added time to location to the cards as well.
 By default the destination is set to Boulder, CO.
 We will make this adjustable in the future, must discuss how we would like to implement this.
 4/1 | TODO: I added a dropdown menu for logged in users.
 This menu needs to get populated by user lists and contain a link for creating a new list.
 4/18 | A lot has changed.
 Created a routes directory and moved routes.js there.
 I also moved all of the route behaviors into their own js files, so routes.js only calls functions from their own js file.
 I made this change to isolate behaviors and make code easier to adjust and understand.
 I also added the ability for users to store their own lists.
 Lists should be loaded into the db, and will be selectable from a dropdown list.
 The frontend and backend for this feature was also finished.
 I also removed the file structure tree because it is now obsolute and will continue to change.
+4/20 | Redid the entire frontend to be way more responsive.
+Also made it space themed, because why not?
+Added a way to clearLists.
+Added a way to set the origin location when calculating travel times on the cards.
+Added a way for users to load a previously saved list.

 ## Getting up and running:
 1. Clone this repo